Chester75321/GenEpi/docs/source/example.rst

 More Usage Examples
 ===================

-For checking all the optional arguments, please use --help:
+For checking all the optional arguments, please use --help.

 .. code-block:: none